iFreilicht/Boost.Enum/README.md

 ##Quickstart

-To use Boost.Enum, download the `boost_enum/boost_enum` folder and add it to your include directories.
+To use Boost.Enum, simply download this repository and add the "include" directory to your include path.
+All dependencies (Boost.Config and Boost.Preprocessor) are in this repository as well.
+Remove them if you have Boost installed.
 Then, change the definition of an enum from this
 ```
 enum class Zott{